divergio/TBSegmentedController/README.md

 Finally I just decided to use their original images and make a custom segment control that  implemented UISegmentControl functionality.

+###Why does that button look so bad?

+That was deliberate.
+I spent about five minutes in Pixelmator making the dummy buttons.
+Since you supply the exact images, you can make any kind of SegmentControl you want.

+In this case the images have the text labels.
+My client actually used icons on the labels.
+You could imagine modifying the class so that it takes an array of strings as well as images and uses the strings to label the UIButtons.

 ## Known limitations

 The segments have to be all the same size because the button dimensions are set automatically using **maths**.
 You can imagine a design where this isn't the case, and custom dimensions are used (like an HTML image map).